jrnold/r4ds-exercise-solutions/docs/visualize.md

 <img src="visualize_files/figure-html/ex.3.5.1.1-1.png" width="70%" style="display: block; margin: auto;" />

-It converts the continuous varible to a factor and creates facets for **all** unique values of it.
+It converts the continuous variable to a factor and creates facets for **all** unique values of it.

 2. What do the empty cells in plot with `facet_grid(drv ~ cyl)` mean?
 How do they relate to this plot?